-A popular collection of retro presets too, well, give your images that old-school retro feel.
-Includes a total of 30 retro Lightroom presets to give your photos that vintage look.
+A popular collection of retro presets too, well, give your images that old-school vintage feel.
+Includes a total of 30 presets to give your photos that retro look.

 The creation of these retro presets were inspired by photos dating back from 1897 through 1980.
 After examining and studying 100’s of prints I was able to reproduce the retro look in Lightroom.
 This includes, but not limited to; X-process, Technicolor, Kodak Portra, Tin Type and much more.

-Now you too can transform your digital photos into classic, retro, film-based photos.
+Now you too can transform your digital photos into classic, film-based photos.

 If you’re looking for a retro editing style that gives you a look and feel from the days of film then look no further.

 Retro edits are popular among photographers, bloggers, and Instagrammers.

 Now you too can have this vintage, film-look with this collection.